fspoettel/advent-of-code-rust/README.md

 Individual solutions live in the `./src/bin/` directory as separate binaries. _Inputs_ and _examples_ live in the the `./data` directory.

 Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/bin/scaffold.rs#L11-L41) has _unit tests_ referencing its _example_ file.
-Use these unit tests to develop and debug your solution against the example input.
+Use these unit tests to develop and debug your solutions against the example input.

-When editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.
+Tip: when editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.

 ### Download input & description for a day